portworx/px-docs/scheduler/kubernetes/snaps-3d.md

     * **value**: This is the actual action content.
 For example, the command to run.
     * **runInSinglePod**: If _true_, the action will be run on a single pod that matches the selectors.

+## Step 2: Create VolumeSnapshots that reference the rules

+Once you have the rules applied in your cluster, you can reference them in the `VolumeSnapshot` using the following annotations.

+* __stork.rule/pre-snapshot__: Stork will execute the rule which is given in the value of this annotation _before_ taking the snapshot.
+* __stork.rule/post-snapshot__: Stork will execute the rule which is given in the value of this annotation _after_ taking the snapshot.

-### Examples
+## Examples

-This section covers examples of pre and post snapshot rules for various applications.
-Once you create these rules, you can reference them in the VolumeSnapshot spec.
+This section covers examples of creating 3DSnapshots for various applications.

-#### Mysql
+### Mysql

+**Pre-snapshot rule**

 Below rule will flush tables on all mysql pods that match label app=mysql and take a read lock on the tables.
 ```